Who can consign their items and become a seller?

 Do you inspect items when they come to your sale?

 Do consignors get to shop early?
+Is there a minimum item count?

 Do I keep the same consignor number if I do another sale?